J-shw/Menstrudel/website/_posts/2025-09-17-how-menstrudel-was-built-for-privacy.md

 An offline-first application is designed from the ground up to work without an internet connection.
 For a period tracker, this means all your data—your cycle dates, symptoms, and personal notes—is stored securely and exclusively on your own device.

-The logic is simple but powerful: **If your data never leaves your phone, it can't be compromised by anyone else.**

-This principle isn't just a feature; it's a fundamental statement about your privacy.
+This isn't just a feature; it's a fundamental statement about your privacy.
 When an app works offline, it means:
 * **No Data Harvesting:** Without a server connection, a company can't collect and sell your health data to advertisers.
 * **Total Data Ownership:** You are the sole owner and controller of your information.
 It stays with you, always.